Be Inspired to Create

 With a degree in Journalism/Public Relations, Daune has spent most of her career in corporate roles.
 A published article in Country Living magazine she wrote before graduation about a landscape architect building his home between two rocks on a side of a cliff helped her land her first job out of college as laborer/foreman of a landscaping crew.
 She went on to hold various leadership positions in administration, finance, and human resources over the past 40+ years, mostly in the field of commercial landscaping or related industries.

 She began making art again about 20 years ago as a hobby and gravitated to the art supplies and influences of her childhood.
 Becoming so enamored with its transformational, self-healing powers, she became certified as a Restorative Teaching Artist.
-In 2007, she started an Art for Therapy Program at Broad Street Ministry for people struggling below the poverty line.
+In 2007, she started an Art for Therapy Program at Broad Street Love (formerly called Broad Street Ministry) for people struggling below the poverty line.

-After the unexpected loss of her teenage daughter in 2012 to a rare blood cancer, she became certified as a Grief Support Specialist.
-She started a legacy project called Blooming Peace, partnering with community organizations offering creative expression experiences as grief support for transformation and well-being.
-In the fall of 2024, she was presented with the opportunity to open Blooming Peace Studio @ Whitemarsh Learning & Wellness Center.
-She knew that it was a gift from God, so she took a leap of faith and transitioned out of the regular corporate world to embrace this endeavor.
+After the loss of her teenage daughter in 2012 to a rare blood cancer, she became certified as a Grief Support Specialist.
+She founded a legacy project called Blooming Peace, partnering with community organizations offering creative expression experiences as grief support for transformation and well-being.
+In the fall of 2024, she was unexpectedly presented with the opportunity to open Blooming Peace Studio @ Whitemarsh Learning & Wellness Center.
+Taking a leap of faith, she transitioned out of the regular corporate world to embrace this endeavor.

-"The studio and creative expression experiences are just the means to a greater vision and mission, to create a World of Peace & Well-Being Movement—a self-care and social engagement ministry of life support for those with grief symptoms related to loss, change, and passages of all kinds—making peace in the world one heart at a time." — Daune Marie
+"The studio and creative expression experiences are the seedlings to a greater globally expansive vision and mission, to inspire a World of Peace & Well-Being Movement—a community with a social impact focus of life-giving support for people navigating through loss, change, and passages of all kinds—making peace in the world one heart at a time." — Daune Marie

 Lauren Pokras, LCSW